Monits/static-code-analysis-plugin/README.md

 The plugin is compatible with Gradle 2.3+, Gradle 3.+ and Gradle 4.+.
 We are commited to supporting at least the last 2 major gradle versions.

-It supports all versions of the Android plugin from 1.1.0 onwards, up to 3.2.0
+It supports all versions of the Android plugin from 1.1.0 onwards.
+It's been tested up to 3.3.1.

 ## DSL